 Not sure why since the population is shrinking and aging rapidly.
 In some areas like Iwate today the already excellent roads are near empty as are the rural towns but still new highways being built.
 It’s not for employment as in Japan there is 150 jobs for every 100 people by current reports.
 Of course that is if you are Japanese.
 For foreigners there is little to no employment prospects.

 Being a mono culture means people stop their cars and stare at me when I am off the bike taking photos.
 It’s literally like I am some wildlife beside the road haha.
 This means it is difficult to employ foreigners in any role that interacts with the Japanese except English teacher where they expect to see a foreigner.
-Not sure what the future holds for Japan but it will likely reinvent itself again at some point.

 I am using the same gear mostly as my last ride except the jacket that this time is the BMW Airflow.
 This is a fine jacket although it’s effectiveness in cooling will vary depending on the motorcycle you ride.
 On my CB1100 this jacket flowed heaps of air but on the FJR1300 it flows much less.